 Yes.
 If you are booking from outside the UK, we can quote you for a flight-inclusive price, or you can book online at the non-flight price.

 Foreign currency of all kinds may be exchanged at the airport, banks, post offices, most hotels or licensed exchange agencies in large cities.
 ATMs are widespread and cards widely accepted.

 If you’re not a high-roller, you should be able to get by on about £50 per day, including fuel.
 Israel is not a ‘budget’ destination, with costs like food and fuel being very similar to what you’d spend in Europe and the UK.

 No, you can pay a supplement to hold a single room during the booking process.

 What standard is the accommodation?

-We will be using hotels and guesthouses rated at 3-4 stars, chosen for their standard of accommodation and location.
+We will be using good hotels chosen for their standard of accommodation, location and rated at around 4 stars.
+The are also few boutique-style hotels.

 Will I get bitten by a vampire?

 Not unless you book the Romania Tour.
 Israel was declared vampire-free in 1972